Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture

-Next, we just have to check that the image is chessboard.
-After step 1, all the columns $t$ to the left of $j$ are on squares with $t \equiv i_{w_1}(t) $.
+Next, we check that the image only contains chessboard elements.
+After Step 1, all columns $t$ left of $j$ are on squares with $t \equiv i_{w_1}(t) $.
 For this argument, we will call squares $(i(t),t)$ with $t \equiv i(t)$ chessboard squares.
-After step 1, all the columns to the right of $j$ are not on chessboard squares.
+After Step 1, all the $\pm 1$s which are right of column $j$ are not on chessboard squares.